History of Scandinavia: Kalmar Union

 The Kalmar Union (Danish/Norwegian/Swedish: Kalmarunionen) was a series of personal unions (1397–1520) that united the three kingdoms of Denmark, Norway and Sweden under a single monarch.
 The countries had given up their sovereignty but not their independence, and diverging interests (especially Swedish dissatisfaction over the Danish and Holsteinish dominance) gave rise to a conflict that would hamper it from the 1430s until its final dissolution in 1523.

-The Kalmar War in 1611–1613 was the last serious (although possibly unrealistic) attempt by a Danish King (Christian IV) to re-create the Kalmar Union by force.
-However, The Kalmar War ended with a minor Danish victory and not the total defeat of the Swedes.
-No more Danish attempts would be made to re-create the Kalmar Union following this war.
+The Northern Seven Years' War in 1563-1570 was the last serious attempt by a Danish King to re-create the Kalmar Union by force.
+The war ended with a minor Danish victory but not the total defeat of the Swedes.
+No more serious Danish attempts would be made to re-create the Kalmar Union following this war.

 Reformation

 The Protestant Reformation came to Scandinavia in the 1530s, and Scandinavia soon became one of the heartlands of Lutheranism.
 Catholicism almost completely vanished in Scandinavia, except for a small population in Denmark.